nenovrak/The-Arrowhead-Framework-Quick-Reference/README.md

-# The developers guide to arrowhead
+# The Arrowhead Framework quick reference

 ## Introduction
 The Arrowhead Framework is an embodiment of the [Industry 4.0](https://en.wikipedia.org/wiki/Industry_4.0) concepts and its associated modeled reference architecture ([RAMI 4.0](https://ec.europa.eu/futurium/en/system/files/ged/a2-schweichhart-reference_architectural_model_industrie_4.0_rami_4.0.pdf)).